 Scarlatti, Domenico

-Giuseppe Domenico Scarlatti, also known as Domingo or Doménico Scarlatti, was an Italian composer born on October 26, 1685, in Naples.
-He is classified primarily as a Baroque composer, although his music was influential in the development of the Classical style.
-Scarlatti was the son of the renowned composer Alessandro Scarlatti and is known mainly for his 555 keyboard sonatas.
+Giuseppe Domenico Scarlatti, was an Italian composer born on October 26, 1685, in Naples.
+He is classified primarily as a late Baroque composer, although his music was influential in the development of the Classical style.
+Scarlatti was the son of the renowned composer Alessandro Scarlatti and is best known for his 555 keyboard sonatas, although little is known of their chronology.
+While he composed other works like operas, cantatas, and liturgical pieces, it is the sonatas are what cemented his place in music history.

 After moving to Rome in 1709, Scarlatti entered the service of the exiled Polish queen Marie Casimira and met Thomas Roseingrave.
 He was already an accomplished harpsichordist and composed several operas for Queen Casimir’s private theatre.
 He held the position of Maestro di Cappella at St. Peter’s from 1715 to 1719.